 Vaporisers May Cause Health Hazards

-Dr Wong Seng Weng, medical director of The Cancer Centre, said these e-cigarettes users are exposed to nicotine, which is addictive, as well as heated and aerosolised propylene glycol and glycerol, which may turn into carcinogens.
-Carcinogen is a substance that has cancer-causing agents and toxicants, in same cases, as much as those in conventional cigarettes.
+Dr Wong Seng Weng, medical director of The Cancer Centre, said these e-cigarette users are exposed to nicotine, which is addictive, as well as heated and aerosolised propylene glycol and glycerol, which may turn into carcinogens.
+A carcinogen is a substance that has cancer-causing agents and toxicants, in some cases, as much as those in conventional cigarettes.

-If you are looking at some help for quit smoking, you may join the iQuit Club in Singapore.
+If you are looking for some help to quit smoking, you may join the iQuit Club in Singapore.

 - Banned e-smoking devices sold online, The Straits Time, 11 November 2015.
 Retrieved 2016-02-29

 - Man catches fire after e-cigarette explodes in his pocket at petrol station, The Guardian, 26 February 2016.
 Retrieved 2016-02-29.